jaredramirez/angular2-es6-basic/README.md

 # angular2-es6-basic

 A basic project setting up an angular2 application with ES6, babel, and webpack.
+Implements basic angular2-material for styling.

 ## getting started